 Everyone is trying new things this week, so I did too!
 It's an easy microwave chocolate mug cake recipe.
-Until yesterday I was resistant to the idea of microwave chocolate mug cake, but lately I’ve had trouble finding ingredients for baking projects, and they just made sense.
+Until yesterday I was resistant to the idea of microwave chocolate mug cake, but lately I've had trouble finding ingredients for baking projects, and they just made sense.
 So mug cake it is, and a 5 minute one at that!
 This recipe is about as easy as they come.
 It cooks in less than a minute and is perfect for topping with ice cream.

 This recipe is based on one from 5-Minute Mug Cakes.
 It's a fun little book with loads of recipes that take around 5 minutes to make.